Development Squad 2014/15

 It's aim is to help bridge the gap for young players between the Academy and First-team setups, with the examples of Declan John and Ben Nugent highlighting its recent success.

 The Development squad also serves as an excellent platform for players on the fringe of the first-team or those returning from injury to gain invaluable competitive game time.

 Cardiff City DVP competes in the Professional Development League 2.
 The squad finished as divisional Champions at the end of the 2013/14 competition.

 Brief profiles on those forming the core of our Development Squad this season are below:

-Manchester born Rhys joined Cardiff City from Connah’s Quay on Monday January 28th after impressing club scouts due to his Welsh Premier League displays.
-Considered a bright prospect for the future, Rhys will spend time with the 18s and development squad as a means to integrate with the club.
+Manchester born Rhys joined Cardiff City from Connah’s Quay in January 2013 after impressing club scouts with his Welsh Premier League displays.
+Considered a bright prospect for the future, the striker has already progressed from the U18 side into becoming a DVP main-stay.

 Tommy is a current Wales U19 International, having enjoyed success in recent years in the relevant Welsh Squads.
 He is a clever, intricate central midfielder who is quick-thinking and possesses great decision-making qualities.
 As a quiet, unassuming character, he has a tendency to lead by example and is always looking to get on the ball and play.
 He has committed to a long-term contract at the Club.

 A talented ball-playing central midfielder, Theo has committed to a a long-term development contract at Cardiff City.
 Made his first-team debut in the a 2012 F.A.
 Cup tie at West Bromwich Albion and continues to make a big impression as he progresses.